 Lisa Reimers is a board member of Iliamna Natives Limited and the CEO of Iliamna Development Corporation.
 Iliamna is one of the communities closest to the project.
 Reimers supports the project, and she says the Army Corps’ request for more information doesn’t surprise her.
 That’s because the Corps recently determined that the least environmentally damaging transportation corridor for minerals and other materials was the so-called northern route — a road along the shore of Lake Iliamna.

 “I think it’s just, they have to go into more mitigation.
-That’s what I believe,” she says.
+That’s what I believe,” she said.
 “Figure out what they need to get to the Army Corps to continue with getting them the information to get a [Record of Decision].
 So I don’t think it’s the end of the story for Pebble, like everybody wants to believe it is.”

 The Bristol Bay Native Corporation opposes the project.
 CEO and President Jason Metrokin says they are celebrating the news.

 “Not only does the project not pencil out monetarily, but it doesn’t justify the permit in the eyes of the region, BBNC, and now the Corps,” he said.

 But, despite the developments in the regulatory discussion surrounding the project, Metrokin isn’t holding his breath for the end of the permitting process.

 “The deposit remains in the ground.
 And until such a time when there’s a different path, or there’s a different determination for the land ownership structure — this is still on state land, so the state has a big say in this," he said.
 "I just feel that we’re going to celebrate the news of today, we’re going to continue to advocate on behalf of the region, both the proper protection of our lands and resources, but at the same time, the proper development of our lands and resources.”